 While this operates on the honor system, we will be noting areas where leaves are seemingly piled up.
 Campers and Theme Camps found to have raked without returning may lose choice placement in the following year.
 We are being given the opportunity to prove we can be trusted to truly leave the property as we found it, and we run the risk – if this privilege is revoked – of not being permitted to rake our campsites at all.
 So please do your part, and if you rake — return!

-RVs must pre-register with the burn before the event at https://forms.gle/2C5pdA82Cf3AU9dr6.
-If you are able to fully complete and send in the RV registration form, your RV will be allowed at Summerisle.
+RVs must pre-register with the burn before the event at https://summerisleburn.com/participation/rv-registration/.
+If you are able to fully complete and send in the RV registration form and it is accepted, your RV will be allowed at Summerisle.
 The form will close when we have hit our capacity limit.
 No last minute RVs at Summerisle please.
-If you need to cancel your RV reservation, please email us directly at email@example.com.
+If you need to cancel your RV reservation, please email us directly at firstname.lastname@example.org.
 Note that there are no hook-ups for RVs at Summerisle and no campfires allowed at RV sites.